Who’s responsible for the garden fence can cause issues between neighbours, especially when it comes to knowing where you legally stand.

 As always, it’s best to check with your insurer to find out exactly what is and isn’t covered.

-You might want to consider an estimate on any damage repair before you file for a claim on your garden fence, to make sure it’s worth claiming.
+You might want to consider getting an estimate on any damage repair before you file for a claim on your garden fence, to make sure it’s worth claiming.

 Probably the most common garden fence problem is deciding who’s responsible for repairs and maintenance.

-However, if damage has been caused because of your neighbour’s actions, then they need to pay for the damage to be fixed.
+But if damage has been caused because of your neighbour’s actions, then they need to pay for the damage to be fixed.

 I rent out my property